algorithmicprogrammer/algorithmicprogrammer/README.md

 # Hi, I'm Algorithmic Programmer 🖐️
-My alias is inspired by my fascination with computer programming, mathematics, and algorithms.
+My nickname is inspired by my fascination with computer programming, mathematics, and algorithms.
 I am a technology enthusiast and consultant.
-I'm also a graduate student in computer science with a research focus in machine learning.
+I'm also a graduate student in computer information technology.

 ## Languages